MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. From the menus, choose **Configure server** and then choose **Configure for one box**.
 The configuration script begins.

 1. When the script asks you if you'd like to upgrade, enter `y`.
-The nodes are automatically setup using the configuration you had for R Server 9.x.
+The nodes are automatically set up using the configuration you had for R Server 9.x.
 Note: You can safely ignore the Python warning during upgrade.

 1. From the main menu, choose the option to **Run Diagnostic Tests** to [test the configuration](../operationalize/configure-run-diagnostics.md).